Stat Trek

 z = (x - μ)/σ = (3 - 5)/1.1 = -2/1.1 = -1.818

 • Find the probability.
 To find this probability, we use Stat Trek's Normal Distribution Calculator.
-Specifically, we enter the following inputs: -1.818, for the normal random variable; 0, for the mean; and 1, for the standard deviation.
+Specifically, we enter the following inputs: -1.818, for the z-score; 0, for the mean; and 1, for the standard deviation.

 Normal Distribution Calculator